 EU Driving License

-If your driver's license is issued in another EU country, Norway, Lichtenstein, Iceland or the Faeroe Islands, you do not need to exchange it for a Danish one.
-If you for some reason still want to exchange it, You can do it at the Citizen Service Centre (Borgerservicecenter).
+If your driver's license is issued in another EU country, Norway, Lichtenstein, Iceland or the Faeroe Islands, you do not need to exchange it for a Danish one - though please note EU driver's licenses issued before 2013 might need to be changed.
+Please contact your local Citizen Service Centre (Borgerservicecenter).

 Non-EU Driving License